Active Hope Training – The Sopris Sun

 Active Hope Training

 Are you concerned about what’s happening to our environment and the natural world that surrounds us?
-Do you suffer from eco-anxiety, but feel like one person can’t make a difference?
+Do you suffer from eco-anxiety or feel like one person can’t make a difference?
 Transform your concern into action.

 Monday Mornings 8:30am-10:00am